Art & Design school trips to Madrid

 The Royal Palace of Madrid and official residence of the Spanish Royal Family in Madrid, it is the largest building in this city and open for tours.

-A central plaza arcaded in the centre of Madrid this was once used for many purposes from football matches to executions.
+A grand central plaza located in the centre of Madrid, this was once used for many purposes from football matches to executions and is famous as the stie of Madrid's most famous Christmas Market.

 One of the world’s most important museums since it opened in 1819, this massive collection is a testament to the centuries of devoted acquisition by the Spanish monarchy and the church.
 This neo-classical building, located on one of Madrid’s most attractive street, is home to more than 9000 works of art, mainly paintings, of which only 1500 can be displayed at any one time.